Tesla factory near Reno is bet old Nevada will meet the new

 "I see Tesla as being a fantastic employer in the future," said Nielsen, who is considering looking for work in other states.
 "I don't see it as doing anything for me right now."

-(Story refiled to correct area of park from size of Rhode Island to five times size of Manhattan)
+(story corrects area of park from size of Rhode Island to five times size of Manhattan.)

 (Reporting by Sharon Bernstein, editing by John Pickering)